ID: MRFR/E&P/5504-HCR | February 2021 | Region: Global | 111 pages

 The key players of global electric insulator market are ABB (Switzerland), General Electric (US), Siemens (Germany), NGK Insulators (Japan), Hubbell (US), Toshiba (Japan), Bharat Heavy Electricals Limited (India), Lapp Insulators (Germany), Maclean Fogg (US), and Southwire Company (US).

 Global electric insulator market is expected to witness substantial growth during the forecast period owing to growing investments power grid infrastructure along with rapid urbanization in emerging economies.
 According to India Brand Equity Foundation (IBEF), increasing electrification would drive the growth of power consumption to 1,847 TWh in India in 2022.
-This would drive the electric insulator market globally.
-Asia Pacific holds the largest share in the electric insulator market due to increased investments in the smart grid infrastructure development, T&D spending, growing dependence on renewable power generation sources, and infrastructural activities in the recent past.
+This would drive the market globally.
+Asia Pacific holds the largest share due to increased investments in the smart grid infrastructure development, T&D spending, growing dependence on renewable power generation sources, and infrastructural activities in the recent past.
 China accounted for the highest installed generation and distribution capacity in the Asia Pacific region, resulting in an increased demand for electric insulators.